cisagov/icsnpp-s7comm/README.md

 ICSNPP-S7COMM is a Zeek plugin for parsing and logging fields within the s7comm, s7comm-plus, and COTP protocols.

-This plugin was developed to be fully customizable, so if you would like to drill down into specific packets and log certain variables, add the logging functionality to [scripts/icsnpp/s7comm/main.zeek](scripts/icsnpp/s7comm/main.zeek).
-The functions within [scripts/icsnpp/s7comm/main.zeek](scripts/icsnpp/s7comm/main.zeek) and [src/events.bif](src/events.bif) should prove to be a good guide on how to add new logging functionality.
+This plugin was developed to be fully customizable.
+To drill down into specific packets and log certain variables, users can add the logging functionality to [scripts/icsnpp/s7comm/main.zeek](scripts/icsnpp/s7comm/main.zeek).
+The functions within [scripts/icsnpp/s7comm/main.zeek](scripts/icsnpp/s7comm/main.zeek) and [src/events.bif](src/events.bif) are good guides for adding new logging functionality.

 This parser currently produces five log files.
 These log files are defined in [scripts/icsnpp/s7comm/main.zeek](scripts/icsnpp/s7comm/main.zeek).
 * cotp.log